 No. We know about the USPS CASS-certification guidelines for conforming mailing addresses, but have chosen not to format our data in that manner.
 We think "123 Second Circle Street, Suite A" looks a lot better in our Compendium than "123 2D CR ST STE A".
 At Loch Ness Productions, we usually send our mailings first class anyway, so we don't use pre-sort discounts, bulk rates and such.

 The LNP DOME THEATER COMPENDIUM ONLINE! is a subset — only those classic theaters who have licensed Loch Ness Productions shows, or have submitted update forms.
-There are more than 300 listings.
+There are fewer than 300 listings, though, as more theaters convert to fulldome.

 The latter two include information about Loch Ness Productions shows that theaters have licensed; the commercial products do not.